davkovacs/BOTNet-datasets/README.md

 # BOTNet-datasets

-This repo contains the datasets used for the paper Unified Understanding of Equivariant Interatomic Potentials
+This repo contains the datasets used for the paper The Design Space of E(3)-Equivariant Atom-Centered Interatomic Potentials.

+If you use them please cite https://arxiv.org/abs/2205.06643